-[Name of Institution]'s [Accredited Program Name] is accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics 120 South Riverside Plaza, Suite 2190 Chicago, IL 60606-6995, (312) 899-0040 ext.
-5400.
-Http://www.eatrightPRO.org/ACEND.
+Accreditation Council [Name of Institution]'s [Accredited Program Name] is accredited by the for Education in Accreditation Council for Education in Nutrition and Dietetics of the Nutrition and Dietetics Academy of Nutrition and Dietetics the accrediting agency for the 120 South Riverside Plaza, Suite 2190 Academy of Nutrition Chicago, IL 60606-6995, (312) 899-0040 ext.
+5400. right. and Dietetics Http://www.eatrightPRO.org/ACEND.